LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Introduction

-The proposed method showcases highly convincing performance in numerical experiments with the GPT-2 XL model.
-In Figure~\ref{fig:bits_lamp_vs_fake}, the key-query inner products are accumulated using $\mu$ mantissa bits, and we recompute about 8.3\% of adaptively selected inner products in FP32.\footnote{This corresponds to $\tau = 1.2$ in our method; see Section~\ref{sec:theory}.} One illustrative observation is that BF16 accumulation ($\mu = 7$) with adaptive recomputation deviates from uniform FP32 accumulation just as much as uniform TF32 accumulation ($\mu = 10$).
-Meanwhile, the effective number of mantissa bits used per key-query inner product is about $8.9$ for the former against $10$ for the latter.\footnote{$1 \cdot 7 + 0.083 \cdot 23 = 8.909$} Additionally, Figure~\ref{fig:bits_lamp_vs_fake} shows that our method does indeed select critical-for-performance inner products, since the same number of random recomputations has no effect.
-Find a detailed description of our experiments and more numerical results in Section~\ref{sec:experiments}.
+\textbf{Proof of concept:} For validation, we apply LAMP to evaluate softmax in attention.
+Our method demonstrates convincing performance in numerical experiments with the GPT-2 XL model.
+In Figure~\ref{fig:bits_lamp_vs_fake}, the key-query (KQ) inner products are accumulated using $\mu$ mantissa bits, and 0.9\% of adaptively selected inner products are recomputed in FP32 (corresponding to a threshold $\tau = 0.1$ in Sections~\ref{sec:theory}-\ref{sec:theory_llm}).
+Notably, BF16 accumulation ($\mu = 7$) with adaptive recomputation deviates from uniform FP32 accumulation just as much as uniform TF32 accumulation ($\mu = 10$).
+Meanwhile, the effective number of mantissa bits used per KQ inner product is about $8.9$ for the former against $10$ for the latter.\footnote{$1 \cdot 7 + 0.083 \cdot 23 = 8.909$} In addition, Figure~\ref{fig:bits_lamp_vs_fake} shows that our method does indeed select critical-for-performance inner products, since the same number of random recomputations has no effect.
+Find a detailed description of our experiments and more numerical results in Section~\ref{sec:experiments} and Appendix~\ref{appendix:experiments}.